FDA approved for more than 25 years

 Nutritional Deficiencies

 If your diet lacks vital nutrients, you may notice your hair is more brittle or growing more slowly.
-Be sure to eat a diet rich in iron, protein (keratin is the building block of hair and is comprised of protein), zinc, biotin, and vitamin D. You can learn more in our guide to vitamin deficiencies that cause hair loss.
+Be sure to eat a diet rich in iron, protein (keratin is the building block of hair and is composed of protein), zinc, biotin, and vitamin D.

 Overall Scalp Health

-A healthy scalp is the foundation of hair growth.
+A healthy scalp is the foundation for healthy hair growth.
 Things like hair product build-up and sweat can clog the hair follicle, potentially affecting the speed at which hair grows.
-Certain scalp conditions like dandruff, seborrheic dermatitis, scalp psoriasis, and tinea capitis can also cause scalp inflammation, potentially slowing growth.

 Minoxidil